bradrox/public-apis/README.md

 # Public Apis

-A responsive Angular web application that allows the user to quickly filter a list of public APIs curated on GitHub.
+A responsive Angular web application that allows the user to quickly filter a collective list of public JSON APIs for use in web development.

+The application is componsed of a client and a server.

 ## Client